-  Liverpool Street is not only the third-busiest railway station in the United Kingdom and in London, but also a major East London destination, where history and modernity meet, attracting both locals and city guests.
+Liverpool Street is not only the third-busiest railway station in the United Kingdom and in London but also a major East London destination, where history and modernity meet, attracting both locals and city guests.

-Our concept was inspired by the neighborhood: we boldly clashed street art, graffiti and varied subcultures with а more classic, historic local influence.
+Our concept was inspired by the neighbourhood: we boldly clashed street art, graffiti and varied subcultures with а more classic, historic local influence.
 The combination of new and timeless gives а nod to the area’s ‘now’ whilst being proud of its roots.

 Reflection in Our Design

-The lobby replays a classic living room, yet altered into a modern art gallery by a blast of color and a bit of mischief.
+The lobby replays a classic living room, yet altered into a modern art gallery by a blast of colour and a bit of mischief.
 The walls magnify the area into а giant, out-of-scale art space with classic paintings overlaid with modern neon elements.
-Traditional style floors, wallpaper and moldings quiet down the creative roar, while the classic fireplace playfully offers alcohol, rather than fire, to heat things up.
+Traditional style floors, wallpaper and mouldings quiet down the creative roar, while the classic fireplace playfully offers alcohol, rather than fire, to heat things up.
 The top of the bar is accented with the Andaz logo.

 We shortened the existing pots and spurted picturesque blots to blend them into the new space.
 The plants were changed to make the landscaping more regular in the style of an English garden.